 Ganglion Cyst Treatment

 A ganglion cyst is a small growth on the soft tissues in and around your wrist joints.
-Though non-cancerous, this type of growth can cause discomfort, particularly if it presses down on a nearby nerve.
 Following a thorough diagnosis, either through a physical exam or MRI/CT scan, Gregg A. Vagner, M.D., will determine the most appropriate ganglion cyst treatment at his Austin, TX, practice.
 He uses conservative methods, and will recommend surgery only if noninvasive methods fail.
 In fact, in many cases, a ganglion cyst will go away on its own.
 Nonetheless, if you do need surgery, he will operate very carefully, resulting in negligible scarring and a short recovery time.
 Dr. Vagner can treat this condition in patients of all ages, including young children.

 What Is a Ganglion Cyst?

 A ganglion cyst is a sac, typically found on the joint at the back of the hand.
 Less commonly, this type of cyst can appear on the underside of your wrist, on your palm just underneath your fingers, or on your fingertips just below your cuticles.
 Filled with thick joint fluid, ganglion cysts are typically small.
 Many are pea-sized, but they can grow up to an inch in diameter.
 Sometimes, ganglion cysts are so small that they cannot be seen by the naked eye.
 You may develop more than one cyst, but they are typically connected by a single stalk growing out of the soft tissues.

 Whenever you develop unusual growths, it is vital that your doctor rules out cancer.
 Therefore, Dr. Vagner will often take an MRI or CT scan to provide a more certain diagnosis.